a4abhishek/shell-scripts/README.md

 ## Contributing

 We welcome contributions to help improve the Shell Scripts Library!
-Whether you’re fixing bugs, adding new features, or updating documentation, your input is appreciated.
-To contribute, please follow these steps the [CONTRIBUTING.md](CONTRIBUTING.md).
+Whether you're fixing bugs, adding new features, or updating documentation, your input is appreciated.
+To contribute, please follow these steps in the [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License